 - The external examiner must not have collaborated with you or your supervisor in the last 6 years

-- Usually it is the responsibility of the external examiner to arrange their travel plans, if the supervisor wishes to assist more information for for travel and reimbursement can be found here.
+- Usually it is the responsibility of the external examiner to arrange their own travel plans (if they are attending in person).
+If the supervisor wishes to assist, more information for for travel and reimbursement can be found here.

 - A date and time for your defence needs to be agreed upon by your entire committee